rmalvarezkai/ehdtd_daemon/README.md

 #### Parameters

     db_type: The type of database used by the daemon.
-Supported options are PostgreSQL and MySQL.
+Supported options are postgresql, pgsql and mysql.
     db_name: The name of the database.
     db_user: The username used to connect to the database.
     db_pass: The password used to authenticate the database user.